petertodd/hacker-barbie-visits-the-agency/hacker-barbie-visits-the-agency.md

 "Welcome to the Agency Infosecurity/National-Cyberassets Contractor Pre-Clearance Orientation Course!"

 It was the first time her team had visited the Agency in the flesh.
-Barbie couldn't help but wonder if anyone would be able to remember that name by the end of the week.
+Barbie was genuinely looking forward to meeting the director, but still couldn't help but wonder if anyone would be able to remember that silly name by the end of the week.
 It was just the kind of thing an Agency bureaucrat would come up with, or more likely, ten of them.